South Grafton

 South Grafton has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting this region.
-Notable ones are Grafton Lifestyle Centre, Grafton Base Hospital Redevelopment, Rushforth Road Manufactured Home Estate, and Treelands Drive Community Centre Redevelopment.
-The following list details those most relevant.
+The performance of a region can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified seven projects that are expected to impact the area.
+Notable among these are Grafton Lifestyle Centre, Grafton Base Hospital Redevelopment, Rushforth Road Manufactured Home Estate, and Treelands Drive Community Centre Redevelopment.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.